yurishkuro/opentracing-tutorial/go/lesson02/README.md

 2017/09/24 14:56:04 Reporting span 273d83da9cdc6413:273d83da9cdc6413:0:1
 ```

-There is a problem here.
-The first hexadecimal segment of the output represents Jaeger trace ID,
+We got three spans, but there is a problem here.
+The first hexadecimal segment of the output represents
-but they are all different.
-If we search for those IDs in the UI each will represent a standalone
+Jaeger trace ID, yet they are all different.
+If we search for those IDs in the UI each one will represent
-trace with a single span.
+a standalone trace with a single span.
 That's not what we wanted!

 What we really wanted was to establish causal relationship between the two new spans to the root
 span started in `main()`.
 We can do that by passing an additional option to the `StartSpan`